Skip to content

 Under the your mileage may vary category, I submitted my tax on-line on this past Saturday, and when I checked at MyCRA on Tuesday, the return had been processed and I am due to receive my refund on this coming Monday.
 That is a very quick system, given these are the dog days of the Tax Year (i.e. the CRA is most busy).

 Sorry to see Tom Mulcair get the boot from the top seat at the NDP, but someone was going to have to eat that stunning election collapse.
-The only question now is, will the NDP return to being the Political Party of the Oppressed and Downtrodden, and the conscience of Canada or continue their move to the center?
+The only question now is, will the NDP return to being the Political Party of the Oppressed and Downtrodden?
+Will they become the conscience of Canada?
+Or will they continue their move to the center?
 The Liberals are hoping for the first one (I bet).

-I have a special treat for you, at the bottom of this post another great John Oliver video, but this time on something very on topic, Credit Ratings.
+I have a special treat for you.
+At the bottom of this post, there’s another great John Oliver video.
+This time it’s on something very on topic: Credit Ratings.

 My Writings for Week Ending April 15th